DTLaboratory/dtlab-scala-alligator/reference/README.md

 update an actor instance with attached property value indentified by the index of the property in the typeId

+Note that OpenAPI 3.0 does not support repeating path components that are very natural in REST.
+So know that DtPaths in DtLab support deeper parent child paths than the spec creates examples for.  `/dtlab-alligator/actor/{grandParentTypeId}/{grandParentInstanceId}/{parentTypeId}/{parentInstanceId}/{typeId}/{instanceId}` is valid.

 > Body parameter

 ```json